-Note that only half of the individuals who participate will meet a study team member or do anything extra.
-The other half will be given feedback and information on how to address substance use through a resource treatment guide.
-We will then contact everyone by phone and ask you to meet with us again both 3 and 6 months after your first meeting with the study team member for an in-person meeting.
-During this meeting we will ask you about your substance use treatment, mood and physical health.
-We will also ask about substance misuse and collect another urine sample.
+We will contact everyone by phone and ask you to meet with us again both 1 and 3 months after your first meeting with the study team member for an in-person meeting.
+During these meetings we will ask you to repeat the simulated drive from the first session, including an approximately 5-minute simulator adaptation drive and an approximately 10-minute main drive.
+We will also administer the same questionnaire from the first session and collect another urine sample.